WolframSegler/LTV_Economy/data/config/industry_config_doc.md

 * `occTag`: Determines the OCC category for the industry, used to look up the labor share (RoVC).
 * `workerAssignable`: Boolean indicating if the industry can assign workers to outputs.
 * `ignoreLocalStockpiles`: Boolean.
-If true, this output’s demand cannot be satisfied from local production or stockpiles.
-Used to force imports from external markets, even if the commodity exists locally.
+If true, this output’s demand cannot be satisfied from local production or stockpiles and is used to force imports from external markets even if the commodity exists locally.
+Because production occurs before imports, the inputs can only be supplied through the stockpiles, leaving industries marked with this flag unable to produce.

 ### Output-level fields (per commodity)